linpengcheng/PurefunctionPipelineDataflow/README.md

     - Functional components or or combat components
     - Other robots or transformers:
       Because the model is a fractal system, they can form a larger robot or transformers, or they can form a robot army.
+After all, no one stipulates that the components of a big Transformer must be physically connected together.
+      Just like Monkey King (Sun Wukong), you can turn the chewed vellus hair into a monkey army to gather and scatter like you want.
+The vellus hair can do it, and other body tissues can do it better.
+      It can be considered that Monkey King (Sun Wukong) is a fractal system composed of countless little Monkey Kings (Sun Wukong).

 #### The unification with energy system